Andy Yeckel Design

 Influence and Lineage

-The methods first demonstrated by Sixspeedmedia.com directly influenced subsequent development efforts in interactive and multi-touch UI design, including Silverlight-based multi-touch experiments.
-Most notably, the inertia methods from Sixspeedmedia's DiffX technique evolved directly into gesture-processing APIs later licensed and adopted by Microsoft's Windows Presentation Foundation (WPF) multi-touch Manipulation Processor.
-This clear lineage, verifiable through preserved documents and continuous hosting of the original site, establishes Sixspeedmedia.com's significant place within the historical evolution of kinetic and interactive user interfaces.
+The methods first demonstrated on Sixspeedmedia.com directly influenced later development efforts in interactive and multi-touch UI design, including the Silverlight/WPF-based multi-touch experiments.
+The inertia methods from Sixspeedmedia's DiffX technique evolved directly into gesture-processing library licensed and adopted by Microsoft's Windows Presentation Foundation (WPF) multi-touch Manipulation Processor.
+This complete lineage, is verifiable through preserved documents and continuous hosting of the original site on the same serve, establishes Sixspeedmedia.com's significant place within the historical evolution of kinetic and interactive user interfaces.
+Pointer method, gesture processing and easing document and source code for Car Game 2001, SixSpeedMedia 2003, SlideView 2009—the full original Silverlight gesture library and source code is at the end of the doument if you are curious how it all works at the code level